Current

 The Guatemalan Migration Institute (IGM) is in charge of executing it to guarantee, in an effective manner and with a human rights approach, the origin, return, transit and destination of migrants in the country.

-The Migration Policy focuses on target 10.7 of the United Nations Sustainable Development Goals (SDGs) which states: "Facilitate orderly, safe, regular and responsible migration and mobility of people, through the implementation of planned and well-managed migration policies”.
+The Migration Policy focuses on target 10.7 of the United Nations Sustainable Development Goals (SDGs) which states: "Facilitate orderly, safe, regular and responsible migration and mobility of people, through the implementation of planned and well-managed migration policies" is required.

 The four thematic axes of this policy are: